Nexmo/nexmo-developer/_tabbed/getting-started/app-to-app-call/ios.md

 ### Call Delegate

-Note that, when a call is placed successfully, we're setting `AppToAppCallViewController` as the delegate for it.
+Note that, when a call is placed successfully, we're setting `self` as the delegate for it.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/call-delegate'